 Relax in nature after a day of outdoor fun.
 Santa Margarita Lake is great for fishing and kayaking.
 Take advantage of water sports galore at Lake Nacimiento, just a few miles from Paso Robles wine country.
 Camp out under the stars: Cerro Alto campground, located between Morro Bay and Atascadero, is a natural wonderland perfect for stargazing on a clear summer night and hiking or mountain biking Cerro Alto during the day.

 Concerts are the best in North SLO CAL.
 A mix of grassy venues, local wine and warm hospitality come together for a heavenly way to watch the day come to a close.

 Where it’s at:

 Gather around the gazebo in Downtown City Park in Paso Robles and enjoy live music fun for the whole family.
 Did we mention there's wine, too?
 You’ll also want to check those event calendars for concerts happening in gorgeous park settings all summer long in Atascadero and Templeton, too.
 Vina Robles Amphitheater will host national touring acts all summer long.
-Enjoy an evening of tunes and laughs under the oaks at this Hollywood bowl-type venue.
+Enjoy an evening of tunes under the oaks at this Hollywood bowl-type venue.
 A few ideas?
-How about #IMomSoHard on June 16, Joe Bonamassa on June 9, or Alice in Chains on August 28?
+How about Sublime on June 18, Los Tigres del Norte on June 29, or Kacey Musgraves on August 24?

 Food festivals are a savory staple of summer nights.
 Come hungry and stay open to seconds (or thirds).